vintasoftware/playbook/development_practices.md

 ## Backups
 Application backups are both a critical component that need proper securing and an important way to recover data in the case of an exploit.
 - Backups of all system data must happen automatically and in time windows where they won't harm application performance;
-- They must be stored in an separated infrastructure from the the application and access should be limited to a small group of system admins;
+- They must be stored in a separate infrastructure from the application and access should be limited to a small group of system admins;
 - Backups must never be downloaded to a local machine;
 - Run backup restoring tests with a frequency of at least once every two months;